MahsaVarsh/MahsaVarsh.github.io/_pages/teaching.md

 Fall 2012, Fall 2013

 `Thesis Supervision:`
-- PhD thesis: PhD Thesis: Automatic Program Repair for Linux, IT University of Copenhagen, Feb 2019-now (Co-supervised) Student: Alfredo Cruz
+- PhD thesis: Automatic Program Repair for Linux, IT University of Copenhagen, Feb 2019-present (Co-supervised) Student: Alfredo Cruz
 - Master thesis: Finding Resource Manipulation Bugs with Monitor Automata on the Example of the Linux Kernel, IT University of Copenhagen, Jan 2020-now (Co-supervised) Student: Anders Fischer-Nielsen